Milstein-type Schemes for Hyperbolic SPDEs: Introduction

 Inserting these approximations in the solution formula results in the expansion

-with an iterated stochastic integral.
-An analogous reasoning applies to mild (rather than strong) solutions via mild Itô formulas, cf. \cite[Sec.~3.3]{mildItoFormula}, and leads to additional semigroups in the integrands.
-Motivated by this observation, we define the \emph{rational Milstein scheme} by $\app{0}\ce\init$ and for $1 \le j \le M$
+with an iterated stochastic integral characteristic of Milstein schemes.
+An analogous reasoning applies to mild (rather than strong) solutions via mild Itô formulas, cf.\ \cite[Sec.~3.3]{mildItoFormula}, where convolutions with the semigroup $(\sg{t})_{t\ge 0}$ arise.
+Motivated by this observation, we define the \emph{rational Milstein scheme} $u=(\app{j})_{j=0,\ldots,M}$ by $\app{0}\ce\init$ and for $1 \le j \le M$